 Keep in mind that the above is a super simplified version of how to pay your Self Assessment tax.
 We recommend speaking to a professional tax adviser or online accountant to get advice on how to calculate, pay and stay on top of your taxes as a self-employed individual.

-You can also check out our recent guide on how to file your first Self Assessment tax return.
-And whether you're a first-time filer or a Self Assessment superstar, we'd recommend you subscribing to our upcoming tax dates calendar, it's designed to help self employed professionals like you stay on top of all the deadlines.
+Whether you're a first-time filer or a Self Assessment superstar, we'd recommend you subscribing to our upcoming tax dates calendar, it's designed to help self employed professionals like you stay on top of all the deadlines.

 {{pt-self-assessment}}